Weller brothers: Development of trading

 Joseph Brooks Weller interested himself in flax and timber trading at the Hokianga.
 In 1831 he called at William Cook's shipbuilding settlement at Stewart Island/Rakiura to commission a vessel before visiting Otago in the Sir George Murray, reaching an agreement with Tahatu and claiming territory for William IV.
 He returned in the Lucy Ann with goods and gear to establish a whaling station, (it is believed with Edward) in November.
 George and his wife came too, or arrived soon after.

 The Wellers continued to trade in flax and spars, maintaining operations at the Hokianga even as they developed Otago.
 At that time and throughout the decade they were the only merchants regularly trading from one end of New Zealand to the other.
 A fire soon destroyed the Otago station, but it was rebuilt.
 Edward was kidnapped by Māori in the far north and ransomed.
 Whale products started flowing from Otago in 1833 where Joseph Brooks based himself and European women went to settle.

 At 21 Edward became the resident manager while George maintained the Sydney end of the business.
-At this time there were 80 Europeans at Otago which had become a trading, transshipment and ship service center as well as a whaling station, the "Otakou" station ranging between Harington Point and Harwood, as well as Taiaroa Head as a whale lookout point.
+At this time there were 80 Europeans at Otago which had become a trading, transshipment and ship service center as well as a whaling station, the "Ōtākou" station ranging between Harington Point and Harwood, as well as Taiaroa Head as a whale lookout point.